 Professor of Computational Neuroscience

-- Associate Director, OHBA
+- Director, OHBA

 - Group Leader, Wellcome Centre for Integrative Neuroimaging (WIN)

 My research focuses on the development of new machine learning methods for analysing neuroimaging data, including functional MRI and MEG/EEG data.
 This allows novel questions to be asked about the function and dysfunction of the human brain.

 As well as being Director of OHBA, I am a Professor of Computational Neuroscience, a Group Leader in the Wellcome Centre for Integrative Neuroimaging (WIN), and a Senior Visiting Fellow with the Department of Engineering Science, where I collaborate with the Institute of Biomedical Engineering.

 Csaky R. et al, (2023), Human Brain Mapping

 Mapping Interictal Activity in Epilepsy Using Hidden Markov Modelling: A Magnetoencephalography Study

 Seedat Z. et al, (2022), Human Brain Mapping

 Multi-dynamic modelling reveals strongly time-varying resting fMRI correlations.